 Before starting doctoral work, from 2006 to 2010, Professor Bandopadhyay served as an associate with Radon & Ishizumi in New York, where he worked on pharmaceutical and biotechnology projects, assisted with constitution development in Nepal, and environmental policymaking in the Caucasus.

-Research Interests: Intellectual Property Law; Disaster Governance; Humanitarian Law; International Environmental Law and Politics; Legal and Environmental History; Science and Technology Studies; Law and the Humanities.
+Research Interests: Intellectual Property Law; Disaster Governance; Humanitarian Law; International Environmental Law and Politics; Legal and Environmental History; Science and Technology Studies; International Law; Art and Law; and Law and the Humanities.

-Graduate Research Supervision (LLM): Professor Bandopadhyay is interested in supervising research projects in/using the following subject-areas/methodologies: Environmental Law; International Environmental Law and Politics; Disaster Governance; Humanitarian Law; Copyright Law; Legal and Environmental History; Science and Technology Studies; and Law and the Humanities.
+Graduate Research Supervision (LLM): Professor Bandopadhyay is interested in supervising research projects in/using the following subject-areas/methodologies: Environmental Law; International Environmental Law and Politics; Disaster Governance; Humanitarian Law; Copyright Law; Legal and Environmental History; Science and Technology Studies; International Law; Art and Law; and Law and the Humanities.

 Potential students may send an introductory email, including your resume and description of interests.